avcode-exe/Games-of-the-Games/README.md

 ## Introduction

 Welcome to the Games-of-the-Games project!
 This project is a collection of games written in C++.
-The games included are Maze, Minesweeper, Hangman, and 2048.
+The games included are Maze, Minesweeper, Hangman, 2048, and Tic-Tac-Toe.
 The project is designed to be easily extendable, and more games can be added in the future.

 ## Project Description